Westport, Washington

 Westport is a city in Grays Harbor County, Washington, United States.
 It had a population of 2,213 at the 2020 census.
-Westport is located on a peninsula on the south side of the entrance to Grays Harbor from the Pacific Ocean.
+Westport is located on the Point Chehalis Peninsula, right on the entrance to Grays Harbor from the Pacific Ocean.

 The public Westport Marina is the largest marina on the outer coast of the United States's Pacific Northwest.
 The marina is home to a large commercial fishing fleet and several recreational charter fishing vessels.
 A summer-only passenger ferry, discontinued in 2008, previously connected the town to Ocean Shores, across the mouth of the harbor to the north.
-It is home to the Washington Tuna Classic ,which happens each August.
+It is home to the Washington Tuna Classic, which happens each August.

 History

 Westport was officially incorporated on June 26, 1914.
 Names for the area in the past include Peterson's Point, Chehalis City, and Fort Chehalis.
 The latter name is for a U.S. Army fort established in 1860 before the town was founded, "ts-a-lis" is the Lower Chehalis word for Westport, meaning "place of sand".
 Early explorers pronounced the word "Chehalis" and gave this name to the river and the people living up river who later became the Chehalis people or "People of the Sands".
 The area was used regularly during the summer by local Native American tribes (most likely the Shoalwater Bay Tribe, comprising Willapa Chinook and Lower Chehalis people) before Thomas Barker Speake and his family arrived early in the summer of 1857.
 Westport is also the home to a station for the US Coast Guard.

+Tsunami shelters

-In 2015, the Ocosta School District became the first to build a publicly funded vertical tsunami shelter, located at Ocosta Elementary School.
+In 2016, the Ocosta School District became the first in North America to build a publicly funded vertical tsunami shelter, located at Ocosta Elementary School.
+Measuring 53 ft, the structure is joined with the school, can hold 1,000 people, and is built to withstand a Cascadia subduction zone earthquake.
+The $13.8 million project was funded by a local bond.

+A $15.2 million grant, with a 10% match by Westport, was awarded from the Federal Emergency Management Agency (FEMA) to the city in 2023 for the construction of a community tsunami evacuation tower that is scheduled to be ready in 2026.
+Capable of also holding 1,000 people, the tower is planned to be part of a larger park complex near the town's marina and will stand around 50 ft tall.
+With plans to add an additional three towers in the future, Westport also received a $2.0 million grant to complete a communications network that would continue to operate during a catastrophic event.